Woodworking Logo Ideas:

 The curving tree rings in this icon are framed by the sharp edges of a circular saw, creating a dynamic juxtaposition of form.
 The green tones reinforce the natural elements of the design and convey calmness and security.
 The Zilla Slab typeface is solid and adds an industrial feel to the logo.

-The silhouettes of a woodworker's most valuable tools clearly captures the nature of your business.
-The monochromatic black design allows the icon to pop and instantly grabs attention.
+The silhouettes of a woodworker's most valuable tools clearly capture the nature of your business.
+The sophisticated black backdrop allows the white icon to pop and instantly grabs attention.
 The geometric Sen typeface is modern and clean, complementing the professional aesthetic of this design.

 Red is attention-grabbing and conveys liveliness and passion.
 The organic edge of the circular icon resembles a tree trunk and neatly frames the images of woodworking tools.
 The rounded icon is complemented by the subtle curved details and sharp terminals of the Cinzel typeface.

 This borderless square icon resembles both tree rings and a fingerprint, suggesting that your products are handmade and unique.
 The Ubuntu typeface adds to the unassuming sense of the design and complements the linework in the icon.
 The brown palette speaks to the earthiness of your materials.

 The green color palette conveys calmness and earthiness, allowing the charcoal saw to pop in the icon.
 This solid symbol creates a clear visual identity for your woodworking business.
 The capitalized Saira Condensed typeface adds to the structure and boldness of the design.

 The border in the icon resembles the cross-section of a tree trunk.
 This frames the crossed tools, which create a sense of precision and skill by forming an "X." The Staatliches typeface picks up on both the curved and rigid lines in the icon, while the blue coloring adds a sense of professionalism.